|Nutritional Guidelines (per serving)|

 Add the cumin and the brown sugar to the onions and continue to cook until browned, soft and fragrant.

 Once the beans are tender, remove two cups of the cooked beans and process them in a blender with onion mixture.
 Add the blended beans and onion back to the rest of the beans.
-Taste for seasoning, and season with salt, pepper, and Worcestershire sauce (optional).
+According to taste, season with salt, pepper, and Worcestershire sauce (optional).

 Continue to cook beans until they are very tender, adding water if necessary or letting the excess water boil away until the desired texture is reached.